hmrc/income-tax-mtd-changelog/README.md

 #### Business Source Adjustable Summary API

-Stateful Submit Accounting Adjustments has the following changes.

 ##### Changed

+In versions 3.0 and above of these endpoints:

+- Submit Self-Employment Accounting Adjustments
+- Submit UK Property Accounting Adjustments
+- Submit Foreign Property Accounting Adjustments

-RULE_TYPE_OF_BUSINESS_INCORRECT is now returned when the calculation ID supplied relates to a different type of business.
+RULE_TYPE_OF_BUSINESS_INCORRECT is now returned when the `calculationID` supplied relates to a different type of business.

 ---
 ### 24 May 2024